 Money.
 I’ve been hovering between $450-500 per month for the last six months.
 At the beginning of the month, I always get a handful of declined payments, which are gradually compensated for over the course of the month with new pledges.
 Few patrons actually delete their pledges, but some do occasionally lower (or raise) it.

-Here are the aspects of Patreon I struggle with:
+Aspects of Patreon I struggle with

 Money.
 I’d be lying if I said I hadn’t expected more.
 I can name 50 people who bought everything I released over the past 15 years, that haven’t signed on.
 And I have no idea why, because…